citrix/citrix-daas-rest-go/citrixorchestration/docs/MachinesAPIsDAAS.md

     xAdminCredential := "xAdminCredential_example" // string | Admin credential to use when performing the operation.
 If not specified, the operation will be performed using the account under which the identity service is running If specified, must be in a format matching that of the standard 'Authorization' request header; the username and password separated by a colon, UTF8-encoded, then base64-encoded, then the \"Basic \" scheme prepended.
 Example:Basic QWxhZGRpbjpPcGVuU2VzYW1l (optional) accept := "application/json" // string | Must accept application/json. (optional) citrixLocale := "en-US" // string | Locale of the request. (optional) deleteVm := true // bool | Specifies whether to delete the virtual machines, or just the machine record in the site database.
-Only relevant when ProvisioningType Optional; default is `true`. (optional) (default to true) purgeDBOnly := true // bool | Specifies whether to only delete virtual machines record that were provisioned in the machine catalog from database, not access hypervisor to delete virtual machines, this is recommended only when hypervisor cannot be accessed.
+Only relevant when ProvisioningType equals MCS.
+Optional; default is `true`. (optional) (default to true) purgeDBOnly := true // bool | Specifies whether to only delete virtual machines record that were provisioned in the machine catalog from database, not access hypervisor to delete virtual machines, this is recommended only when hypervisor cannot be accessed.
 Optional; default is `false`. (optional) (default to false) deleteAccount := openapiclient.MachineAccountDeleteOption("Unknown") // MachineAccountDeleteOption | Specifies what to do with the machine account in AD.
 Optional; default is Leave.
 Only relevant when `deleteVm` is `true`; otherwise, ignored. (optional) (default to "Leave") async := true // bool | If `true`, the machine will be deleted as a background task.
 The task will have JobType DeleteMachine.
 When the task is complete it will redirect to The job's Parameters will contain properties: * _Id_ - ID of the machine being deleted, * _Name_ - Name of the machine being deleted. (optional) (default to false)